 The NCT are keen for their courses to be available to everyone and offer significant discounts of up to 90% for those who are on benefits or a low income.
 They also offer payment by instalments.

 The aim of NCT classes is to prepare expectant parents for labour, delivery and caring for a baby as well as managing the adjustment to parenthood.
 These are all useful things that will benefit you no doubt, but do they make it worth going?
 Maybe.
 If you (like me) have very limited experience of babies, then its likely that NCT classes will be worth it.

 However, even if you know loads about babies, practically raised your siblings or work in childcare, I would still say they are worth it.
 Not because of the topics they cover, but because of the friends you’ll make.
-Parenting is a lonely business.
+Parenting is a lonely business and getting out and about with a baby is hard.
 Babies are cute, but they aren’t very good conversationists.
 They can actually be pretty boring, not to mention regularly making you ask yourself, am I doing this right?
 Having friends in the same stage of parenthood, makes all of these things so much easier.
 I suffered from postnatal depression after my first child and I’ve always felt that having friends who were new parents too would have helped me feel less isolated.

 When Should You Book NCT Classes?

 When you start planning when to buy your baby stuff, booking NCT classes should be part of that plan.
 The NCT aim allocate you classes that will run at the correct time in your pregnancy so that you are with other people who are due at around the same time as you.
 To ensure there is availability, it’s best to book when you are around 12 weeks.
 Classes tend to be particularly busy if you are due in the autumn (something to do with all those drunken Christmas parties I imagine!)